yellobyte/SoapESP32/README.md

 Most DLNA media servers I tested the library with showed some oddities.
 However, all compatibility issues I ran across have been fixed.
 Please note the following:

-- As of V1.4.0 struct *soapObject_t* has a new string member *protInfo*.
-If neither url nor id of a media item come with an extension like ".mp3" (e.g. on Denon-HEOS media servers) and therefore the items media type is unclear then this member comes to your rescue.
+- As of V1.4.0 struct *soapObject_t* by default has a new string member *protInfo*.
+If neither url nor id of a media item come with an extension like ".mp3" (e.g. on Denon-HEOS media servers) and therefore the media items video/audio format is unclear then this member might come handy.
 Here an example for a typical protocol info: "http-get:*:audio/mpeg:DLNA.ORG_PN=**MP3**;DLNA.ORG_FLAGS=01700000000000000000000000000000".
+If *protInfo* is not needed and memory is limited then use build option `NO_PROTOCOL_INFO`.

 - As of V1.3.0 a new function _searchServer()_ is available.
 The function sends UPnP content search requests to media servers asking for a list of objects that match certain criterias, e.g. the objects property _title_ must contain the string "xyz" or the files property _album_ must contain the string "abc", etc. Not all media servers support UPnP content search requests though.
 More info below.